nnra6864/Nisualizer/README.md

 # Extending Nisualizer
 Nisualizer is built on top of modular components and utilities, allowing anyone to customize it however they wish.

-## Creating
+## Creating(Will automate soon)
 Adding your own scenes can easily be done by following these steps:
 1. Create a new directory under `Assets/Scenes/`
 2. Give it an original, descriptive name, e.g. `Snowstorm`
 3. Add a new scene with the same name as the directory
 4. Create a new script that derives from the `SceneScript` and call it `SceneNameManager`, e.g. `SnowstormManager`
-5. Add a new object to your scene and attach the previously created script
+5. Add a new object to your scene, name it `SceneNameManager`, e.g. `SnowstormManager`, and attach the previously created script
 6. Create a `SceneNameConfig.json` file in your scene directory, e.g. `SnowstormConfig.json`, this will be your default scene config
 7. Make a new script in your scene directory and call it `SceneNameConfigData`, e.g. `SnowstormConfigData`, that inherits from the `ConfigData` class, this class is used as a container to store values from your JSON config
 8. Create a new `ScriptableObject` menu item by adding the following above the class name `[CreateAssetMenu(fileName = "SceneNameConfigData", menuName = "Config/SceneNameConfigData")]`
 9. Create a new instance of this scriptable object
 10. Attach all the components to the `ConfigScript` under your `SceneManager`, and make sure that the `ConfigName` value matches your scene name, scene loading won't work otherwise
-11. Drag the `GameManager` prefab to your scene so you can start the playmode directly in your scene without any issues
+11. Drag the `GameManager` prefab to your scene so you can start the playmode directly from your scene without any issues
 12. Utilize powerful scripts built with modularity in mind, such as `InteractiveVFX`, `InteractiveVolume` etc.

+## Contributing
+If you've made something that would fit into the actual project, feel free to make a pull request and I'll merge it if I like it.
+Have fun!